alienfast/middleman-aws/README.md

 ### Step 2: Require this gem in the Rakefile

     require 'middleman-aws'

     # Even though already required by the middleman-aws gem, it appears middleman does not
     #   pick up transitive dependency extensions early enough  to avoid the
     #   "== Unknown Extension:" error.
 Add these to your main project
     #   (I wish this was unnecessary but don't know how to work around it)
     gem 'middleman-s3_sync'
     gem 'middleman-cloudfront'

-### Step 3: Add your aws credentials
-e.g. `~/.aws/acme.yml`

-This should contain the access and secret keys generated from the selected IAM user.
-This is the only file that will need to reside outside the repository.  `acme` is equivalent to the directory name for your project.
-Don't worry, validation will make sure you have the path right.

-    access_key_id: XXXXXX
-    secret_access_key: XXXXXX

-### Step 4: Add the necessary s3_sync and Cloudfront sections to your config
+### Step 3: Add the necessary s3_sync and Cloudfront sections to your config
 This is a sample of how a common config is setup with variables extracted:

     # Configuration variables specific to each project